 Create four pages.

-Create the rectangle on each page with color.
+Create the rectangle on each page with colour.

-Page Sorter View: this allows to see all pages at same time.
+Page Sorter View: this allows to see all pages at the same time.

 Master Layer & Page Numbering.

 It is also important to understand master layer and Page numbering ins CorelDraw Basics.
 If you create a multi-page document there may need to use page numbering or create the master layer.